alhajimoha/alhajimoha/README.md

 - 🌱 I’m currently learning **machine learning models**

 - 👯 I’m looking to collaborate on **data science and analysis projects**

-- 🤝 I’m looking for help with **real life machine learning projects**

 - 📫 How to reach me **alhajimoha2000@gmail.com**

 <h3 align="left">Connect with me:</h3>